 On July 26, 2016 the board appropriated funds for the Architectural and Engineering Services for the A.C.
 Davis High School Auditorium Project.
 This is a two phase project.
 Phase one involves the design and construction of a new, approximately 8,820 square foot auditorium and phase two consists of modernizing the existing space.
 On March 17, 2017, the board granted permission to award the bid for the construction of the new addition to TW Clark Construction for \$4,663,600.
+The project was completed on April 6, 2018.

 On February 16, 2017, the board passed a resolution declaring an emergency waiver of required competitive bidding for work and services performed related to severe water damage identified at Eisenhower High School.
 The severe water damage occurred to an exterior wall due to circumstances beyond the control of the District.
 The construction contract was awarded to Stephens Son for the emergency demolition, protection and remediation of the wall.
+This project was completed on November 17, 2017

-The District has active construction projects as of August 31, 2017:
+The District has no active construction projects as of August 31, 2018.